-- (2) The arbitrator selected to consider a particular grievance shall be that arbitrator next in order of rotation who can schedule the hearing with the parties within thirty (30) days. - (3) The parties shall accept a date(s) offered within the 30 days or as soon thereafter as dates are available, unless the time limit is extended by mutual agreement.
-Unavailability of the parties' representatives shall not be a valid reason for refusing all such dates offered by arbitrators on the panel. - (4) If more than one arbitration hearing is pending at any time, the date of the initial filing of the grievance shall determine the order of rotation of the arbitrators. - (5) After any arbitrator on the panel has rendered an award, either party, within fourteen (14) days, may remove such arbitrator from the panel.
+- The Board and the Federation shall agree on a panel of five (5) arbitrators to hear and decide cases for one (1)(1) year on a rotating basis. - (2)The arbitrator selected to consider a particular grievance shall be that arbitrator next in order of rotation who can schedule the hearing with the parties within thirty (30) days. - (3) The parties shall accept a date(s) offered within the 30 days or as soon thereafter as dates are available, unless the time limit is extended by mutual agreement.
+Unavailability of the parties' representatives shall not be a valid reason for refusing all such dates offered by arbitrators on the panel. - (4) If more than one arbitration hearing is pending at any time, the date of the initial filing of the grievance shall determine the order of rotation of the arbitrators. - (5) After any arbitrator on the panel has rendered an award, either party, within fourteen (14) days, may 30 remove such arbitrator from the panel.
 In addition, if either party so requests by August 1 of any school year, one or more arbitrators shall be removed from the panel.
-In either event, the parties shall attempt to agree on additional arbitrator(s) to complete the panel.
-If the parties are unable to agree on additional arbitrator(s) within fourteen (14) days of the removal of an arbitrator from the panel, the parties shall request a list or lists, as the case may be, of seven (7) arbitrators each from the Federal Mediation and Conciliation Service.
-The parties shall then alternately strike names from the list(s) until the number of arbitrators remaining equals the number needed to complete the panel of five (5) arbitrators. - (6) The arbitrator shall not have the authority to alter, modify, add to or subtract from any of the terms of this contract. - 18 (7) The costs for the services of the arbitrator shall be shared equally by both parties. - (8) The schedule for post-hearing briefs, if necessary, will be determined by the parties with the arbitrator at the conclusion of the hearing.
+In either event, the parties shall attempt to 32 agree on additional arbitrator(s) to complete the panel.
+If the parties are unable to agree on additional 33 arbitrator(s) within fourteen (14) days of the removal of an arbitrator from the panel, the parties shall request a list or lists, as the case may be, of seven (7) arbitrators each from the Federal Mediation and Conciliation Service.
+The parties shall then alternately strike names from the list(s) until the number of 36 arbitrators remaining equals the number needed to complete the panel of five (5) arbitrators. - The arbitrator shall not have the authority to alter, modify, add to or subtract from any of the terms of this (6) contract. - (7)The costs for the services of the arbitrator shall be shared equally by both parties. - (8) The schedule for post-hearing briefs, if necessary, will be determined by the parties with the arbitrator at the conclusion of the hearing.
 The arbitrator shall render a decision in writing within thirty (30) days after post-hearing briefs have been submitted or within thirty (30) days after the hearing, if no briefs are to be filed. - (9) The Arbitrator's decision shall be final and binding upon the Board, Federation, and grievant(s).
-Within 30 days after receiving an arbitrator's written opinion, the Board of Education shall ratify and initiate implementation of the decision of the arbitrator. - 26 d.
+Within 30 45 days after receiving an arbitrator's written opinion, the Board of Education shall ratify and initiate 46 implementation of the decision of the arbitrator.
+47 d.
 Teacher Termination

-Binding arbitration is provided at Level Two upon waiver of statutory proceedings by the affected teacher on all teacher dismissal cases.
+- Binding arbitration is provided at Level Two upon waiver of statutory proceedings by the affected teacher on all teacher dismissal cases. - 4 e.

-29 e.
 Teacher Non-Renewal (5 years satisfactory service)